uclalawcovid19behindbars/covid19_behind_bars_scrapers/production/historical_scrape/README_historical.md

-# Historical Scraper Pull pipeline
+# Historical Scraper Pull Pipeline

-Sometimes we find data from sources that we have missed in the passed but for which some entitry hosts time-series data from which we can pull historical numbers and retrospectively populate our data.
-These might be form a a series of pdfs hosted on a webpage or other groups which have combined and collected the data.
-In these cases we need to run a slightly different pipeline which utilizes the `generic_scraper` class but has the additional contsraint that each function passed to a gistroc scraper must take two arguments, the first normal process argument in teh scraper pipeline and a second date parameter.
-To see an example this please view the file in `production/historical_scrape/historical_scrapers/historical_ice.R`.
-Please notethat the historical scraper pipeline is completely separate form the normal scraper pipline and if you find a historical data source a new scraper will need to be constructed and placed in `production/historical_scrape/historical_scrapers/` even if a scraper that is used in the main production line already exists for it.
+Sometimes we find data from sources that we have missed in the past but for which some entity hosts time-series data from which we can pull historical numbers and retrospectively populate our data.
+These might be from a series of pdfs hosted on a webpage or other groups which have combined and collected the data.

+In these cases we need to run a slightly different pipeline which utilizes the `generic_scraper` class, but has the additional constraint that each function passed to a historic scraper takes two arguments: the normal process argument in the scraper pipeline and a date parameter.

+To see an example of this, please view the file in `production/historical_scrape/historical_scrapers/historical_ice.R`.

+**Note**: The historical scraper pipeline is completely separate form the normal scraper pipline.
+If you find a historical data source, a new scraper will need to be constructed and placed in `production/historical_scrape/historical_scrapers/` even if a scraper that is used in the main production line already exists for it.

+#### Instructions:

+1. Add the scraper to `production/historical_scrape_historical_scrapers`.
+Each historical scraper needs a `pull`, `restruct`, and `extract` function, and each of these functions must include a date parameter (regardless of whether that parameter is actually used within the function).
+The pipeline should reflect the following:
-You can run the historical scrape pipline by running `Rscript production/historical_scrape/historical_main.R` and ensuring that the scraper that you would like to run and the date to run it on appear in the `production/historical_scrape/historical_config.csv` file.
+2. Add the scraper you would like to run (e.g. `historical_ice_scraper`) and the date(s) you would like to run it to the `production/historical_scrape/historical_config.csv` file.
+3. Run the historical scrape pipeline by running `production/historical_scrape/main_historical.R`.

-After you have rerun historical scrapers be sure to sync your files with the remote database using the `sync_remote_files(raw = TRUE)` function.
+4. Sync your files with the remote database by calling `sync_remote_files(raw = TRUE)` within the console.